Peter Musñgi: Career

-When the People Power Revolution overthrew President Marcos in 1986, Musñgi rejoined ABS-CBN.
-He became the main voice-over of the company's television network since then.
+From 1984 until its closure on September 7, 1986, Musñgi became the voiceover of Banahaw Broadcasting Corporation (BBC).
+He was also the voiceover of Intercontinental Broadcasting Corporation (IBC) from early 1980s to February 1987.
+Six months after ABS-CBN's reopening in September 1986, Musñgi returned to ABS-CBN on March 1, 1987 where he then became its main voiceover since then replacing George Boone Mercado who was the conglomerate's and network's voiceover when ABS-CBN reopened on September 14, 1986 until the launch of Star Network branding in March 1987, notably being the voiceover or announcer of the television channel of the same name, its successor Kapamilya Channel, and Kapamilya Online Live.

 From 1988 to 1994, he was also station manager of DZMM and DWRR.
-He is a key person in the media conglomerate's Manila Radio Division and ABS-CBN Sports.
+He is a key person in ABS-CBN's Manila Radio Division and ABS-CBN Sports.

+Musñgi was the voiceover for various commercials, such as Zest-O - Way To Go Zest-O and Classic Casino Filipino of Philippine Amusement and Gaming Corporation (PAGCOR) TVCs.

+With the launch of A2Z on October 10, 2020, Musñgi is the media conglomerate's and network's primary voiceover or announcer, with Lloyd Oliver Corpuz of A2Z being the secondary.

 Style

 In his childhood, Musñgi had already developed an interest in creating his own voice.
 He said that in his home province, there were no television yet and he would often listen to the radio.
 Musñgi said that he initially imitated the voices he heard on the radio before developing his own voice-over style.
 He also read newspapers aloud as part of honing his voice.
 He has once cited Joonee Gamboa as one of his inspirations in developing his own style.